 “EN 12895 Industrial trucks - Electromagnetic compatibility” (CEN) is an example listed under the EMC directive.

 “EN ISO 12100 Safety of machinery - General principles for design - Risk assessment and risk reduction” (CEN) is the well-known harmonized standard to find under the Machinery directive.

-What the difference between A-type, B-type and C-type standards are?
+What is the difference between A-type, B-type and C-type standards?

 A-type standards specify basic concepts, design principles and terminology that apply to all different categories of machinery.

 Although it provides an essential framework for the correct application of the Machinery Directive 2006/42/EU, it is not sufficient to ensure conformity with the relevant essential health and safety requirements of the Machinery Directive.
 They do not give a full presumption of conformity.

 The EN ISO 12100 Safety of machinery — General principles for design — Risk assessment and risk reduction is the A-type standard.